 The legal name of the College is 'the Provost, Fellows, Foundation Scholars and the other members of Board, of the College of the Holy and Undivided Trinity of Queen Elizabeth near Dublin' and should be used on all legal documentation relating to the College.

 2. Where does the name come from?

-The original name of the College was contained in the Charter of Queen Elizabeth I in 1592 which established the College, and restated in the Charter of Charles I in 1637.
-The name was most recently noted in Section 2(2) on the Chapter on the Body Corporate in the 2010 Consolidated Statutes of Trinity College and the University of Dublin as the title to be used 'where a function is performed in the name of the Body Corporate' (Trinity College).
+The original name of the College was contained in the Charter of Queen Elizabeth I in 1592 which established the College, and restated in the Charter of Charles I in 1637 and in the Supplemental Charter in 2022.
+The name was noted in Section 2(2) on the Chapter on the Body Corporate in the 2010 Consolidated Statutes of Trinity College and the University of Dublin as the title to be used 'where a function is performed in the name of the Body Corporate' (Trinity College).

 3. Does the College have a company registration number?

 No, the College is not registered company and therefore does not have a company registration number.
 See charity reference number below.

 4. What is the legal status of the College?

 The College is a Body Corporate, with charitable status in receipt of government funding.

 Trinity College, Dublin is the sole constituent College of the University of Dublin, founded in 1592 by the Royal Charter of Queen Elizabeth I and is recognised by the Government of the Republic of Ireland, through its designation under the Irish Government’s Higher Education Authority Act, 1971, the Universities Act, 1997, the Trinity College, Dublin (Charters and Letters Patent Amendment) Act, 2000 and the Higher Education Authority Act 2022.